-When you think about it, the steps to stellar branding really are simple: Be strategic, don't rush the process, and put yourself in the shoes of your consumer.
-While every designer in the world prays we're past the days of Comic Sans and Papryus logos (please!), I cringe when I encounter a business making any of the mistakes below.
-Pinky promise you'll change these habits if you haven't already?
+When you think about it, the steps to stellar branding really are simple: Be strategic, don't rush the process, share your story, and put yourself in the shoes of your consumer.
+While every designer in the world prays we're past the days of Comic Sans and Papryus logos (please!), there are still a few mistakes I see business owners make in the realm of branding.

 Just like Cinderella's glass slipper doesn't fit every foot, every logo does not fit every design need.
 All those file types your designer delivered to you with your final brand guidelines are intended for different purposes.
-My stomach turns every time I see a stretched, distorted, or pixelated logo printed on something official on behalf of a business - it's the woooooorst.
+In fact, my stomach turns every time I see a stretched, distorted, or pixelated logo printed on something official on behalf of a business.
 If you aren't sure how to properly position or print a file, please consult a professional.
 I promise the end product will be worth every penny.

-Do you know your brand's exact HEX color code for web and digital design purposes?
+Can you easily locate your brand's exact HEX color code for web and digital design purposes?
 What about your brand's Pantone colors for print?
 If these terms mean absolutely nothing to you, it's time to get to work.
-At the end of every branding project, I deliver a brand guidelines document, which clearly outlines brand fonts and colors for my clients to reference prior to any future design endeavor.
-If your designer gave you something similar, USE IT to your advantage!
-If not, take the steps now to determine these guidelines immediately.
-Take my word for it - picking type and colors at random, even for one-off projects and internal messaging, speaks poorly of your ability to maintain professionalism.
+Inconsistent branding is one of the first things your potential client notices, and it can easily deter someone from booking you in the first place.
+This is why I make sure to deliver an extensive brand style guide at the end of every branding project to clearly outline the intended use for every single piece of the brand.
+If your designer created something similar, USE IT to your advantage!
+If you’ve never worked with a designer, take the steps now to determine these guidelines immediately.
+For more insight into color and type theories, click here!

 3) Taking an inconsistent approach across mediums

-In our present digital age, it's increasingly important for your branding to feel and look consistent.
-This means everything from your voice to your imagery to your color palette should flow as one, unwavering stream.
-Making your Facebook page a platform for funny memes and brightly-colored messaging (when your brand aspires to embody a high-class clientele) is not only confusing, it’s just kind of....odd.
-Part of my role as a brand designer is to help my clients see the overall picture - where do they want to be in 5 years, 10 years, etc. and what steps do we need to take to get them there?
-(Note: This doesn't mean your copy can't vary platform to platform - I understand audiences have different homes on social media!).
+In our present digital age, it's increasingly important for your branding to feel and look cohesive.
+This means everything from your brand tone to your brand imagery to your color palette should flow as one, unwavering stream.
+Utilizing your Facebook page for funny memes and brightly-colored messaging (when your brand aspires to embody a high-class clientele) is not only confusing, it’s also untrustworthy.